johnrspence/milvus-openai/README.md

 - Milvus
 - Docker

+# API Key
+It's expected to setup an .env file with your own OpenAI api key to use this project.

 # Setting up docker
 Refer to the following Milvus [documentation](https://milvus.io/docs/install_standalone-docker.md) to set up your local docker container